hyperledger-labs/fabric-smart-client/docs/core-fabric.md

         file: /path/to/tls/server.crt
       key:
         file: /path/to/tls/server.key
+      # Whether clients are required to provide their TLS certificates for verification
+      # Require client certificates / mutual TLS for inbound connections.
+      # Note that clients that are not configured to use a certificate will
-      # root CAs for all clients that will connect to the web server
+      # fail to connect to the node.
+      clientAuthRequired: false
+      # If mutual TLS is enabled, clientRootCAs.files contains a list of additional root certificates
+      # used for verifying certificates of client connections.
       clientRootCAs:
         files:
         - path/to/client/tls/ca.crt